asdst14/getdata/readme.md

 * rbind combines the train and test partitions,
 * cbind combines the columns in one data set.

+The arrangement of the different data partitions is done by using the figure of David Hood (https://class.coursera.org/getdata-007/forum/thread?thread_id=49#comment-570).

 The entire data set is stored a the data frame called "data".

 ## Step 2: Labeling the columns